ChernXi/AI07_Project_3-Image-Classification/README.md

 From the results shown above, we see that both the transfer-learning approach and the self-construct CNN approach can achieve very high accuracy in image classification.<br>
 The simple CNN model above, in fact, is highly simplified to save the cost of running time.<br>
 By modifying the architecture of the CNN model, it is possible to further improve the accuracy of prediction.(I actually did this, and the code attached above is itself an improved version.)<br>
-However, all this comes at the price of running time. (=Your priceless living time + our world's priceless natural resources!)
+However, all this comes at the price of running time. (=Your priceless living time + our world's priceless natural resources!) <br>
 Hence, I highly recommend using the transfer-learning approach in constructing models to do image classification.<br>